Q -How long do your shows last?

 Q – Do you offer concessions?

 Yes.
-The Comedy Store offers concessions for Students and Nurses.
+The Comedy Store offers concessions for Students and NHS staff.
 The tickets are available, subject to availability, for performances on Tuesdays, Wednesdays, Friday 11pm and Sundays.

 Q – Is there a booking fee?